parse-community/docs/_includes/php/files.md

 ## Creating a ParseFile

-`%{ParseFile}` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `%{ParseObject}`.
+`ParseFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `ParseObject`.
 The most common use case is storing images, but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).

-Getting started with `%{ParseFile}` is easy.
+Getting started with `ParseFile` is easy.
 There are a couple of ways to create a file.
 The first is to provide the contents of the file.

 ```php
 $contents = "Hello World.";